ontodev/robot/docs/query.md

 The example above also uses the [global](/global)  `--catalog` option to specify the catalog file for the import mapping.
 The default graph is the union of all graphs, which allows querying over an ontology and all its imports.

+The names of the graphs correspond to the ontology IRIs of the imports.
+If the import does not have an ontology IRI, one will be automatically generated.
+Running `query` with the `-vv` flag will print the names of all graphs as they are added.

 ---

 ## Error Messages